pauliuuso/empty-wordpress-theme/README.md

 ## Instaliation
 Clone this repository and put files into your themes folder.
-Copy 'package.json' and 'gulpfile.js' into WordPress root.
+Copy `package.json` and `gulpfile.js` into WordPress root.
 Run npm install

-To build JavaScript and SASS simply run 'gulp watch'
+To build JavaScript and SASS simply run `gulp watch`